lucianxp12/Weather-app-.net/README.md

 ## Install

-1.Using Visual Studio open LAB_4.sln
+Using Visual Studio open LAB_4.sln

-2.If you use this project for your uni classes, at least say Hi :)

 ## Footnotes

-I do not own any images used in this project.
+If you use this project for your uni classes, at least say Hi :) (especially UVT students) I do not own any images used in this project.